5 Steps To Start Your Nonprofit’s Community Relations Efforts

-Community outreach activities can vary in price.
-Your community relations budget is a conversation to have with your leadership before forming your team so you can set realistic expectations of your participation level.
+Community outreach activities can vary in cost.
+Discuss your Community Relations budget with your leadership BEFORE forming your team so you can set realistic expectations.

 d) What community outreach activities will you participate in and how will you plan them?

-No matter the activities you choose you will need to create a calendar and set a timeline.
-Keep in mind the busiest times of the year for your organization and note events you already have planned and how they can align with your community relations efforts.
-Ultimately, it’s essential to set dates and plan accordingly.
+No matter the activities you choose you need to create a calendar and set a timeline.
+Keep in mind the busiest times of the year for your organization and note events you already have planned and how they can align with your Community Relations efforts.
+It is essential to set dates and plan accordingly!

 e) How will you share information?

-Communication is key to the success of a community relations plan.
+Communication is key to the success of you Community Relations plan.
+Successful communication will:

-Recruit volunteers to your community relations activities or to your committee
+Recruit volunteers to your Community Relations committee and activities

 Increase public awareness of your organization and its commitment to helping the community

-Don't be modest, let your supporters and the public know what community efforts you are involved in!
-Share the information on all your current communication channels and explore new ways to communicate your community involvement.
+Don't be modest!!
+Let your supporters and the public know what community efforts you are involved in!
+Share the information on all your current communication channels and explore new ways to communicate.

-These 5 steps are the start to amplify your community relations ventures to lead to increased:
+These 5 steps will amplify your Community Relations efforts and lead to increased: